-- support, not replace, parents. - don't get in the way with family time. - help prepare the children to gather together well with the congregation. - are sustainable, in terms of finances and volunteers required.
+- support, not replace, parents. - that are seen as opportunities for children's spiritual growth, but not requirements. - don't get in the way with family time. - help prepare the children to gather together well with the congregation. - are sustainable, in terms of finances and volunteers required. - will look different in each church and even within each church, as needs within the church grow or lessen, and as famiy demographics and volunteer pool change.